Agüeybaná II: Aftermath of the battle

 After the death of Agüeybaná II, the native warriors retracted and became disorganized.
-Agüeybaná II's followers opted for engaging the Spaniards via guerilla tactics.
-Such guerilla warfare rebellion lasted for the next 8 years, until 1519.
+Agüeybaná II's followers opted for engaging the Spaniards via guerrilla tactics.
+Such guerrilla warfare rebellion lasted for the next 8 years, until 1519.
 A second round of raids erupted in 1513 when Ponce de Leon departed the island to explore Florida.
 The settlement of Caparra, the seat of the island government at that time, was sacked and burned by an alliance between Taínos and natives from the northeastern Antilles.

 By 1520 the Taíno presence in the Island had almost disappeared.
 A government census in 1530 reports the existence of only 1,148 Taínos remaining in Puerto Rico.
 However, oppressive conditions for the surviving Taíno continued.
 Many of those who stayed on the island soon died of either the cruel treatment that they had received or of the smallpox epidemic, which had attacked the island in 1519.